Asyak/bingo/README.md

 Images folder => Images specific to this project.
 CustomCss folder => custom-styles.css Related stylesheet.

-All other folders and file were automatically generated.
+All other folders and files were automatically generated.

 *** Tests ***